librity/announce_the_time/README.md

 # Announce the bloody time

-Simple bash script that annouces the time every hour, much like in macos.
+Simple bash script that annouces the time every hour, much like in macos:

 - https://ioshacker.com/how-to/mac-announce-time-every-hour-guide